 This chapter describes the water quality analysis conducted for AWPOW.
-Analysts first identified the drainage system and natural water body conditions that are expected to exist in 2017 after the completion of AWVRP, EBSP, and PPMWE.
+Analysts first identified the drainage system and natural water body conditions that are expected to exist in 2017 after the completion of AWVRP, EBSP, and MarketFront.
 These 2017 existing conditions are known as the affected environment.
-Analysts then evaluated the changes that the proposed Action Alternative would have relative to the No Action Alternative on the stormwater drainage system and natural water body conditions.
-Changes arising from operation of the Action Alternative were generally identified through a quantitative evaluation of pollution-generating impervious surfaces and the pollutants these surfaces are expected to discharge to Elliott Bay.
+Analysts then evaluated the changes that the proposed Preferred Alternative would have relative to the No Action Alternative on the stormwater drainage system and natural water body conditions.
+Changes arising from operation of the Preferred Alternative were generally identified through a quantitative evaluation of pollution-generating impervious surfaces and the pollutants these surfaces are expected to discharge to Elliott Bay.
 Potential construction-related impacts were qualitatively assessed.
-Measures to avoid, minimize, or mitigate any potential impacts are identified.
-Additional details about the analysis are provided in Appendix J, Water Quality Discipline Report, and Appendix L, East-West Connections Environmental Review, to this Draft EIS.
-Wastewater collection and treatment are discussed in Chapter 8, Public Services and Utilities, of this Draft EIS.
+Potential avoidance, minimization, and mitigation measures that have been identified for construction and operational impacts are presented in Chapter 16 of this Final EIS.
+Additional details about the analysis are provided in the Draft EIS Appendix J, Water Quality Discipline Report, and in Final EIS Appendix C, Discipline Report Errata Sheets.
+Wastewater collection and treatment are discussed in Chapter 8, Public Services and Utilities, of this Final EIS.